 Titleist TSR drivers encompass multiple different models that each have slightly different characteristics.

-- The TSR1 is ultra-lightweight and designed for distance.
-It is designed to appeal to players with low or moderate swing speeds who want to maximize distance.
+- The Titleist TSR1 Driver is ultra-lightweight which is perfect for increasing clubhead speed.
+It is designed to appeal to players with low or moderate swing speed who want to maximize distance.

-- The TSR2 is the forgiveness-focused driver that is designed to maximize mishits.
+- The Titleist TSR2 Driver is the most forgiving driver of the four and it is designed to maximize off center hits.
 It is a good fit for someone who has a hard time finding the center of the face, and wants to hit more fairways without spending countless hours on the driving range practicing.

-- And then there's the TSR4.
-This is a more compact head designed to reduce backspin and optimize flight characteristics.
+- And then there's the Titleist TSR4 Driver.
+This is a more compact head designed for low spin and a consistent launch angle.
 This is often referred to as a "tour model" because it is more difficult to hit.
 The smaller head means a smaller sweet spot.
 Even more, reducing backspin increases the effect of side spin on the golf ball, meaning the ball will curve more.

 RELATED: Best Small Head Drivers

-We have hit all 4 of these heads, and we feel that both the TSR2 and 3 are great options.
-While we know that some people need help bringing down side spin and would benefit from using the TSR4, we weren't huge fans.
+We have hit all 4 of these heads on the Trackman. to get launch monitor data and on the golf course, and we feel that both the Titleist TSR2 Driver and the TSR3 are great options.
+While we know that some people need help bringing down side spin and would benefit from the ball flight generated by the TSR4, we weren't huge fans.

 The TSR1 fell somewhere in between all the others.
-We noticed how light it was and how fast it felt, but that speed also decreased our feel for where the club face was.
+We noticed how light it was and how fast the ball speed was, but that speed also decreased our feel for where the club face was.

 The bottom line is, TSR driver models each have a unique design that is made to help with different needs.
 We'll discuss each one.